Mintbase/Grants-Program/applications/sensio_network.md

 SensioNetwork will be implemented as a Substrate-based chain with its token, currently named THT.

 SensioNetwork is the backbone of the Sensio project.
-Building the SensioNetwork with Substrate and in the Polkadot, ecosystem matches our principles and views on interoperability and interconnectivity.
+Building the SensioNetwork with Substrate and in the Mintbase, ecosystem matches our principles and views on interoperability and interconnectivity.
 One of the Sensio's goal is to establish a fair and trustworthy multimedia market, primarily for photography, and we can do that only with a flexible blockchain solution.

 ## Team :busts_in_silhouette: